YYHEggEgg/EasyProtobuf/Handbook.md

 This command supports any combination of `Public`, `Private` and `Pkcs1`, `Pkcs8`, `Xml`, `Der` (v1.1.0+), except:

 - Public key (`Public`) cannot be used to generate private key (`Private`).

+If you do not specify `Der` but specify `Pkcs1` or `Pkcs8`, it will be assumed that you need a PEM format key.

 The type of the input key will be automatically detected, so there is no need to specify.
 The type identifier of the RSA key output format can be separated by spaces.